October 11, 1980. It was an AMAZING day!

 And the unimaginable happened.
 A dreadful call that makes you drop everything.

 And within 15 minutes I found myself alone in the Emergency Room.
 I arrived just minute before my daughter… not knowing what had happened to whom.

 I just new it was bad.

-And when my fear-faced daugther and I were escorted to a private room and told that my precious son-in-law had suffered a massive heart-attack while working out at the gym that morning, and that the paramedics and doctors were unsuccessful in their attempt to save him…we were beyond devestated!
+And when my fear-faced daughter and I were escorted to a private room and told that my precious son-in-law had suffered a massive heart-attack while working out at the gym that morning, and that the paramedics and doctors were unsuccessful in their attempt to save him…we were beyond devastated!

 The arrival of my husband and other family members soon made their way to our grief-stricken arms and hearts.
 And together, we stepped into the unchartered waters of deep loss, pain, and human sadness.